-(a) a written acknowledgement of this production, and - - a written acknowledgement of his right to its production, and a written undertaking for its safe custody (except while it is held by a mortgagee or by someone in a fiduciary capacity).
+(a) a written acknowledgement of his right to its production, and

+(b) a written undertaking for its sefe cutsfully (expect while it is hald by a mortagene or by - - a written undertaking for its safe custody (except while it is held by a mortgagee or by someone in a fiduciary capacity).

-Membership of company Where the seller is, or is required to be, a member of a company that has an interest in the property or has management responsibilities for the property or the surrounding areas, the seller is, without cost to the buyer, to provide such documents on completion as will enable the buyer to become a member of that company.
+Membership of company

+Where the seller is, or is required to be, a member of a company that has an interest in the property or has management responsibilities for the property or the surrounding areas, the seller is, without cost to the buyer, to provide such documents on completion as will enable the buyer to become a member of that company.

-RISK, INSURANCE AND OCCUPATION PENDING COMPLETION The property is at the risk of the buyer from the date of the contract
+RISK, INSURANCE AND OCCUPATION PENDING COMPLETION

-- The seller is under no obligation to the buyer to insure the property unless:
+- The property is at the risk of the buyer from the date of the contract - The seller is under no obligation to the buyer to insure the property unless. - (a) the contract provides that a policy effected by or for the seller and insuring the property or any part of it against liability for loss or damage is to continue in force, or

-(a) the contract provides that a policy effected by or for the seller and insuring the property or any part of it against liability for loss or damage is to continue in force, or - property or any part of it against liability for loss or damage is to continue in force, or (b) the property or any part of it is let on terms under which the seller (whether as landlord or as tenant) is obliged to insure against loss or damage.
+(b) the property or any part of it is let on terms under which the seller (whether as landlord or as tenant) is obliged to insure against loss or damage. - If the seller is obliged to insure the property under condition 5.1.2, the seller is to: (a) do everything necessary to maintain the policy

-If the seller is obliged to insure the property under condition 5.1.2, the seller is to: (a) do everything necessary to maintain the policy (b) permit the buyer to inspect the policy or evidence of its terms (c) if before completion the property suffers loss or damage: (i) pay to the buyer on completion the amount of the policy monies which the seller has received, so far as not applied in repairing or reinstating the property, and (ii) if no final payment has then been received, assign to the buyer at the buyer's - - - (ii) If no final payment has then been received, assign to the buyer, at the buyer's expense, all rights to claim under the policy in such form as the buyer reasonably requires and pending execution of the assignment hold any policy monies received in trust for the buyer cancel the policy on completion. - (d) cancel the policy on completion.
-Where the property is leasehold and the property, or any building containing it, is insured by a reversioner or other third party, the seller is to use reasonable efforts to ensure that the insurance is maintained until completion and if, before completion, the property or building suffers loss or damage the seller is to assign to the buyer on completion, at the buyer's expense, such rights as the seller may have in the policy monies, in such form as the buyer reasonably requires.
-If payment under a policy effected by or for the buyer is reduced, because the property is covered against loss or damage by an insurance policy effected by or on behalf of the seller, then, unless the seller is obliged to insure the property under condition 5.1.2, the purchase price is to be abated by the amount of that reduction. - Section 47 of the Law of Property Act 1925 does not apply. - Occupation by buyer - 5.2 5.2.1 If the buyer is not already lawfully in the property, and the seller agrees to let him into occupation, the buyer occupies on the following terms.
+- permit the buyer to inspect the policy or evidence of its terms if before completion the property suffers loss or damage: - - it before completion the property suffers loss or damage:

+(i) pay to the buyer on completion the amount of the policy monies which the seller has received, so far as not applied in repairing or reinstating the property, and cancel the policy on completion. - Where the property is leasehold and the property, or any building containing it, is insured by a reversioner or other third party, the seller is to use reasonable efforts to ensure that the insurance is maintained until completion and if, before completion, the property or building suffers loss or damage the seller is to assign to the buyer on completion, at the buyer's expense, such rights as the seller may have in the policy monies, in such form as the buyer reasonably requires. - If payment under a policy effected by or for the buyer is reduced, because the property is covered against loss or damage by an insurance policy effected by or on behalf of the seller, then, unless the seller is obliged to insure the property under condition 5.1.2, the purchase price is to be abated by the amount of that reduction. - 5.1.6 Section 47 of the Law of Property Act 1925 does not apply - Occupation by buyer